jersson/demo-microservices-netcore/README.md

       ...
 ```

-If you don't like the terminal you can use Postman :D
+If you don't like the terminal you can use Postman :smile:

-**How to build a Docker image**
+**How to build a Docker image to build and test the code**
 ```
 $ docker-compose build --no-cache
 ```